ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 We can register a webhook with the external service.
 It means: call me back at a certain URL when you have updates on the request.
 When the PSP has completed the processing, it will invoke the HTTP request to update the payment status.

-In this way, the programming paradigm is changed, and the payment service doesn’t need to waste resources to poll the payment status anymore.
+In this way, the programming paradigm is changed, and the payment service doesn't need to waste resources to poll the payment status anymore.

 What if the PSP never calls back?
 We can set up a housekeeping job to check payment status every hour.